chaulapatrice/calendar-app/README.md

 We are going to add `allauth.account.middleware.AccountMiddleware` to our `MIDDLEWARE` setting in our module.
 It is placed as the last middleware.
 It checks if there are no dangling logins when serving html pages.
-In our case it is not necessary, but it required by django allauth.
+In our case it is not necessary, but it is required by django allauth.
 Django allauth will throw an error if it's not included.

 ```python
 MIDDLEWARE = [